Getting Started

 See the Scripting docs for details and examples.

-When your dashboard is ready, publish it.
-You'll get a URL that anyone with access can open to see the live dashboard.
+When a view is ready, publish it.
+You'll get a URL that anyone with access can open to see the live, streaming dashboard.

 Next Steps